NREL/floris/docs/dev_guide.md

 There are a few steps that nearly all contributors will need to go through to get started with making contributions to FLORIS.
-Each of these steps will be addressed in a later section of the developer's guide, so please read on to learn more about each of these steps
+Each of these steps will be addressed in a later section of the developer's guide, so please read on to learn more about each of these steps.

 1. Create a fork of FLORIS on GitHub
 2. Clone the repository